jlewiskilgore/game-of-life/README.md

 # FCC Game of Life

-This a project using React to build Conway's Game of Life.
+This is a project using React to build Conway's Game of Life.

 Requirements: